snap-blocks/snapblocks/README.md

 I found [a WordPress plugin](https://github.com/tkc49/scratchblocks-for-wp).
 It might work for you; I haven't tried it.

+## React

+Use the [snapblocks-react](https://github.com/snap-blocks/snapblocks-react) library to render snapblocks in react.

 ## HTML

 You'll need to include a copy of the snapblocks JS file on your webpage.
 There are a few ways of getting one:

 * Download it from the <https://github.com/snap-blocks/snapblocks/releases> page
-* If you have a fancy JS build system, you might like to include the `snapblocks` package from NPM (when it's on NPM)
+* If you have a fancy JS build system, you might like to include the `snapblocks` package from NPM.
 * You could clone this repository and build it yourself using Node 16.14.0+ (`npm run build`).

 ```html